Cprime50/Dpj-Blog/exampleSite/content/blog/Unable-to-locate-package-linux.md

 {{< /highlight >}}

 This also works for getting packages from their original repositorys.
-For example, you want to install MongoDB from it's official repository.
+For example, lets try to install MongoDB from it's official repository.

 You can import it directly by:
 {{< highlight bash >}}